-Each intelligent activity, including each thought, feeling, stand, or physical activity completed by an intelligent creature, always changes positions in the moral field for all these intellects, in which it induces any kind of feelings.
+Each intelligent activity, including each thought, feeling, stand, or physical activity completed by an intelligent creature, always changes positions in the moral field for all these intellects in which this activity induces any kind of feelings.
 Therefore, every such an activity, due to changes of someone's position in the moral field, clearly belongs either to a totaliztic category "moral" or to a category "immoral".
 Basic attributes of the moral field allow us to determine, to which one of these two categories a given activity belongs.
-They also help us to transform "immoral" activities into "moral" ones.
+They also help us to transform "immoral" activities into "moral" ones which still allow us to accomplish the same original goal.
 For this reason, in spite that these attributes were already discussed, now they are combined into a structured list.